 This course will set the tone for the UI Business Processes Series by providing a global perspective of how business works at the University of Iowa.
 Gain awareness of our changing environment through exposure to our primary governing and guiding principles.
 Learn how these principles and policies ensure that we are protecting, preserving and enhancing our resources so that we are achieving the missions of our university.
 Understand how these principles affect our roles & responsibilities as UI leaders, managers and employees.
 Finally, you will learn practical information about the University's budget process, sources of funding and the TIER/University Shared Services initiatives.

 There are several laws that impact the records we create, retain, and disclose at the University of Iowa, making record-keeping practices an important, and at times complicated, aspect of university life.
 This course reviews the basics of the Iowa Public Records Act, Iowa Code 91B (which provides employees access to their personnel files), and the Family Educational Rights and Privacy Act (FERPA) (relating to student education records).
-We will also examine how these laws intersect -- when records must be disclosed, to whom they must be disclosed, and when they are confidential.
+We will examine how these laws intersect – when records must be disclosed, to whom they must be disclosed, and when they are confidential.
 We will also provide an overview of other areas of responsibility of the Office of the General Counsel.

 Being a public university, we come under extra scrutiny from the different levels of government and the public.
 A sound control environment is necessary to help protect the resources of the University and demonstrate good stewardship.
 This is accomplished by the implementation of various internal controls.
 This course will describe what internal controls are, the different types of internal controls, and why they are important to the individual and their operation.
 Information will be shared to help the participant effectively control and minimize risks to themselves and the organization.

-This course provides an overview of major business processes in the areas of Accounting & Financial Reporting, Grant Accounting & Human Resources.
+This course provides an overview of major business processes in the areas of the Human Resources & Sponsored Projects.
 You will learn about the following areas:

 - Importance of HR appointments/reclassifications/other transactions which have a direct impact to financial accounts